CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

     --master-count 1 \
     --node-count 1

-This will  create a Kubernetes  cluster based on the  template defined above.
+This creates a Kubernetes cluster based on the template defined above.
 It will have one master (--master-count) and one slave (--node-count) node.
-It will take a few minutes to create the cluster.
+It takes a few minutes to create the cluster.
-You  can see  if  the  deployment is  finished  with the  cluster-show
+Check if the deployment is finished:
-command:

     magnum cluster-show k8s-cluster

-Once the  cluster is  up and  running, you  will need  to set  up your environment to use it:
+Once the cluster is up and running, you need to set up your environment to use it:

     mkdir myclusterconfig
     $(magnum cluster-config k8s-cluster --dir myclusterconfig)

-After this is done you can start using Kubernetes with kubectl.
+After this is done, you can start using Kubernetes with kubectl.
 To see if everything is working correctly, you can run a simple example application.
-You  can   find  instruction  for  doing   that  in  the [Kubernetes documentation].
+You can find instructions for doing that in the [Kubernetes documentation].

 !!! note
-    When running  kubectl  commands,  your working  directory should   be    the   one    that   contains    the   myclusterconfig directory.
+    When running kubectl commands, your working directory should be the one that contains the _myclusterconfig_ directory.
 Otherwise kubectl is unable to find the configuration for connecting to the Kubernetes cluster.

-By default, only ports 22, 6443  and 30000-32767 are opened on a newly created Kubernetes  cluster.
-Port  22 is  for accessing  the cluster's servers via SSH, 6443 is the  Kubernetes API that listens for commands on  the master  node  and the  port range  is used  by Kubernetes  for NodePort resources that  expose services.
-If you wish  to expose other ports, you will need to edit the security groups for the cluster after it has been created.
+By default, only ports 22, 6443 and 30000–32767 are opened on a newly created Kubernetes cluster.
+Port 22 is used to access the cluster's servers via SSH, 6443 is the Kubernetes API that listens for commands on the master node, and the port range is used by Kubernetes for NodePort resources that expose services.
+If you wish to expose other ports, you need to edit the security groups for the cluster after it has been created.

 ## Persistent storage for Kubernetes containers

 Persistent storage is used for storing data for containers.
 For example, a database application could create a PersistentVolumeClaim in Kubernetes to  get a persistent volume on which  to store its data.
 It is  provided using  OpenStack Cinder  volumes that  are dynamically created as requested  by the Kubernetes cluster.
 In order  to use this feature you  will first need to  create a storage class  in Kubernetes that corresponds to Cinder storage.

-First create a file called  cinder-storageclass.yaml.
+First create a file called `cinder-storageclass.yaml`.
 You can copy the following command and paste it into a terminal to create this file:

     cat > cinder-storageclass.yaml << EOF